expectedparrot/edsl/docs/questions.rst

       question_text = "What is your favorite {{ item }}?",
    )

-* Create a dictionary for the value that will replace the parameter and store it in a Scenario object:
+* Create a dictionary for the value that will replace the parameter and store it in a `Scenario` object:

 .. code-block:: python

    scenario = Scenario({"item": "color"})

-If multiple values will be used, create multiple Scenario objects in a list:
+If multiple values will be used, create multiple `Scenario` objects in a list:

 .. code-block:: python

    scenarios = [Scenario({"item": item}) for item in ["color", "food"]]

-* Add the Scenario objects to the question with the `by` method before appending the `run` method:
+* Add the `Scenario` objects to the question with the `by` method when running it:

 .. code-block:: python

    results = q.by(scenarios).run()

-If the question is part of a survey, add the Scenario objects to the survey:
+If the question is part of a survey, add the `Scenario` objects to the survey:

 .. code-block:: python

    q1 = ...
    q2 = ...

+   from edsl import Survey

+   s = Survey([q1, q2])
-   results = Survey([q1, q2]).by(scenarios).run()
+   results = s.by(scenarios).run()

-As with other Survey components (agents and language models), multiple Scenario objects should be added together as a list in the same `by` method.
+As with agents and models, scenarios should be added together as a list in the same `by` method.

 Learn more about specifying question scenarios, agents and language models in their respective modules: